drmuto/Download-Youtube-Playlists-and-Videos-app-/README.md

 To Download Click here : https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z

 ( You have to unzip the file and install the ffmpeg and add ffmpeg to path using Environment variables ) It can be used to:
-1.Change the format of a video/audio file
+1.Change the format of a video/audio file <br>
-2.Extract audio from video file
+2.Extract audio from video file <br>
-3.Merge audio and video streams
+3.Merge audio and video streams <br>
-4.Change the bitrate of a video/audio file
+4.Change the bitrate of a video/audio file <br>
-5.Create GIF from a video file
+5.Create GIF from a video file <br>
-6.Extract still images from a video file
+6.Extract still images from a video file <br>
-7.To embed subtitles into a video file
+7.To embed subtitles into a video file <br>
-8.To compress or resize a video/audio file 9.Record a live stream
+8.To compress or resize a video/audio file <br>
+9.Record a live stream <br>

 **Caution!!!**